KaichenCurry/Kaichen-Niu/README.md

 The primary goal of our project is to apply machine learning algorithms to accurately detect and categorize fraudulent transactions within credit or debit card data.
 By implementing models such as Linear Regression, Naive Bayes, k-Nearest Neighbors, Decision Tree, and Logistic Regression, we evaluated each model’s performance in terms of accuracy.
 Among them, the Decision Tree model was the most effective, achieving a 96.75% accuracy rate, with Logistic Regression following at 93.53%.
 Through these insights, our project aims to contribute to the development of robust fraud detection systems, thereby improving security and trust in financial transactions.

+I uploaded the py file, ipynb file and html file.
+Everyone can pick the one fits them most.